Senior Vice President of Advancement

-The Development Manager will support the implementation of a comprehensive development strategy with a focus on building a pipeline of individual donors and foundations.
-The Manager is responsible for cultivating major gifts of $10,000 plus and grants of $25,000 or more.
-The Manager will research, cultivate, solicit and steward both individual and foundation donors.
-The Manager will meet regularly with prospective and current funders and will track information about prospects and donors in the organization’s database.
-The Manager will take primary lead on the development of grant proposals and related grant reports.
-Support of fundraising events planning and execution are also part of the position.
+The Major Gifts Manager will support the implementation of a comprehensive development strategy with a focus on significantly expanding a pipeline of individual donors and foundations.
+The Manager is responsible for cultivating major gifts of $10k+ from individuals and $25k+ from foundations.
+The Manager will identify, solicit, and develop new sources of funding to expand Schott’s donor base and build diversified sources of income for the organization.
+The Manager will steward prospective and current funders and will use Salesforce to manage information about prospects and donors.
+The Manager will be a strong writer who develops grant proposals and related grant reports.
+Support for planning and execution of in-person and virtual fundraising events are also part of the position.

-The Manager will have knowledge of fundraising best practices, experience working with a variety of individual and foundation donors, and a passion for social justice and public education.
+The Manager will have knowledge of fundraising best practices, experience working with a variety of individual and foundation donors securing five- and six-figure gifts, and a passion for social justice and public education.
 S/he/they will support the fundraising efforts to grow Schott and shift resources to the education justice movement.
-The Development Manager will report to the Senior Vice President of Advancement and work closely with the Development Associate as well as the communications, programs, operations and finance teams.
+The Manager will report to the Senior Vice President of Advancement and work closely with the Senior Development Associate as well as the communications, programs, operations, and finance teams.

-- Working with the SVP of Advancement to shape strategies for reaching out to and cultivating new and existing major donors
+- Work with the SVP of Advancement to shape strategies for reaching out to and cultivating new and existing major donors

-- Identify and meet with prospects and active donors to cultivate, support and close gifts
+- Meet with prospects and active donors to cultivate new gifts and steward donors

 - Ensure timely follow up with prospective and current donors by providing information, opportunities to engage, and gift acknowledgements